Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Experiments

-\paragraph{Results.} The upper left plot of Figure~\ref{fig:neural_network_training_summary} shows that the learned algorithm clearly outperforms Adam, reaching the ground-truth loss after about 25 iterations, while Adam is not able to reach it within 200 iterations.
+As baseline we use Adam \citep{Kingma_Ba_2015} (as it is implemented in PyTorch), which is a widely used optimization algorithm for training neural networks.
+For tuning, we perform a grid search over 100 step-size parameters, such that its performance is best for the given $n_{\notation{\rm{train}}}$ iterations.
+Note that originally Adam was introduced for stochastic optimization, while we use it in the \say{full-batch setting} here.
+Further details can be found in Appendix~\ref{App:Implementation_details_nn_training}.
+Figure~\ref{fig:neural_network_training_summary} shows the results of this experiment: The upper left plot shows that the learned algorithm clearly outperforms Adam, reaching the ground-truth loss after about 25 iterations, while Adam is not able to reach it within 200 iterations.
 Further, while the algorithm was trained for 100 iterations, it can be applied for more.
-The upper right plot confirms that also in terms of computation time $\mathcal{A}$ is way faster in training the neural network than Adam, and, as the learned algorithm goes below the ground-truth loss at around 25 iterations, all three levels of accuracy are reached similarly fast.
-The lower left plot shows that the predicted PAC-bound is not perfectly tight, yet yields a reasonable bound on the average performance, and guarantees to perform at least as good as Adam (on average).
-The lower right plot indicates that the probabilistically constrained optimization/sampling procedure did work correctly, as the algorithm did reach the sublevel set in all test cases.
+The upper right plot confirms that, also in terms of computation time, $\mathcal{A}$ is way faster in training the neural network than Adam.
+The lower left plot shows that the predicted PAC-bound is not perfectly tight, yet yields a reasonable bound on the average performance, and guarantees to perform roughly as good as Adam (on average).
+The lower right plot indicates that the algorithm did reach the sublevel set in all test cases.